cicada-lang/chimera/README.md

 - We use `curl -s` to disable curl's progress bar.
 - All files in [**docs/**](docs/), can be fetched from: `https://docs.wa.cic.run/<path>`, <br/>
-  and any other http server that serves `.wa` code also works.
+  and any other http server that serves `.wa` code would also works.

 ```bash
 curl -s https://docs.wa.cic.run/tests/clause-and-effect/worksheet-01-party-pairs.wa |